Milton Resnick: Childhood

 Milton Resnick was born of Jewish parentage in the village of Bratslav, now in Ukraine.
 His given name was Rachmiel.
 Both his parents came from wealthy families: the Resnicks builders and the Mutchniks flour merchants.
-In the immediate aftermath of the Russian Revolution, Bratslav was repeatedly terrorized by Cossack gangs and the town—like so many others—decimated.
-Under duress, Resnick's father abandoned his business and property, and emigrated along with his wife's family to America in 1922.
+In the immediate aftermath of the Russian Revolution, Resnick's father abandoned his business and property, and emigrated along with his wife's family to America in 1922.
 They settled in Brooklyn where Milton Resnick lived for the next ten years.

 Disobeying his father, the boy left home at seventeen to become an artist.
 In order to survive he sold his blood, modeled, and worked at the American Artists School, 131 West 14th Street, as the elevator boy, in exchange for tuition.
 In 1938 Resnick met Willem de Kooning, likely introduced to him by his sweetheart, Elaine Fried.
 She married de Kooning in 1943.
 Resnick was enrolled in the Federal Art Project of the WPA in 1939.
 He became immersed in the art world after meeting many of the artists at Stewart's cafeteria, where they would congregate after collecting their WPA checks.
 Drafted into the army in 1940, he served in Iceland, Normandy, Northern Europe and the Rhineland.
 In 1945 at the age of twenty-eight, Resnick was finally discharged from the armed forces.
 Willem De Kooning, a faithful friend, had stored some of his art for that period.
 The rest was lost.